simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 - data is not guaranteed to be in chronological order -- the data would be inserted into the 3rd stream when it is received.
 So you would still have to walk back in history to know for sure if you had the latest point.
-It seems simpler to just read the head of two streams.
+It seems simpler to just read the head of two streams and compare them.

 ### Timestamps